dariaburtan/ds-bootcamp-python-install/README.md

 conda install -c conda-forge textblob
 ```

-# Get a list of all your installed packages
+# Get a list of ALL your installed packages

 ```
 conda list
 ```

-# Get a list of your packages with names that match a string
+# Get a list of your installed packages with names that match a string

 ## Windows Powershell